Coronavirus: Law Society seeks clarification on whether courts will continue as lockdown looms

 But, she said in a letter to New Zealand's legal profession last night, that the country's courts will remain open.

-Proceedings will be prioritised, the Chief Justice added, and the number of people allowed in the courthouse will be limited.
+Proceedings will be prioritised, the Chief Justice added, and the number of people allowed in courthouses will be limited.

 The Ministry of Justice is also ordering infrared scanners to test people's temperatures when entering a courthouse.
 Those who appear to have a fever will be turned away.